Skip Nav Destination

 Published: 14 August 2018

-... can be used to quantify the levels of carbohydrate sulfation hampers kinetic analysis of this process and the discovery of HS2ST inhibitors.
+... that can be used to quantify the levels of carbohydrate sulfation hampers kinetic analysis of this process and the discovery of HS2ST inhibitors.
 In the present paper, we describe a new procedure for thermal shift analysis of purified HS2ST.
 Using this approach, we quantify HS2ST-catalysed oligosaccharide...

 Articles